Dangl-IT/avacloud-demo-python/README.md

 These are the credentials of your [**Dangl.Identity**](https://identity.dangl-it.com) OAuth2 client that is configured to access **AVA**Cloud.
 If you don't have values for `ClientId` and `ClientSecret` yet, you can [check out the documentation](https://docs.dangl-it.com/Projects/AVACloud/latest/howto/registration/developer_signup.html) for instructions on how to register for **AVA**Cloud and create an OAuth2 client.

-This example app does two operations:
+This example app does three operations:

-1. The local GAEB file is transformed to Excel and saved next to the input file
+1. The local GAEB file is transformed to Excel and saved next to the input file.
 2. The local GAEB file is converted to the unified **Dangl.AVA** format and printed to the console.
+3. A new GAEB file is created and saved in the project directory.

 ---
 [License](./LICENSE.md)